PunitDh/toy-robot/README.md

 - Running `./bin/toyrobot file=test.txt` will run all commands in the file `test.txt`
 - The file must be placed in the root directory
 - The commands must be given in the format described above.
 Each command must be on a separate line.
-- If the file does not exist, the application will display an error message and exit
+- If the file does not exist or is in an invalid format, the application will display an error message and exit

 ## Testing and Error Handling
 - The application has been tested using `Rspec`